-On 5 April of the following year (1963) both reserves (Nos.
-14330 and 7220) were set aside for Conservation of Flora.
+On 5 April of the following year (1963) both Reserves (Nos.
+14330 and 7220) were set aside for the Conservation of Flora.
+The Reserves have changed very little over the last 40 years, the only exception being a decrease in the number of trees due to timber removal for firewood.

-As part of the regional review which accompanies the development of a management plan, and following requests by the Department of Conservation and Land Management, the two Reserves were combined under one Reserve number (No. 7220) on 22 March 1985, for the common purpose of Conservation of Flora and Fauna with vesting in the NPNCA.
+As part of the regional review which accompanies the development of a two Reserves were combined under one management plan, the Reserve number (No. 7220) on 22 March 1985, for the common purpose of Conservation of Flora and Fauna, with vesting in the NPNCA.

 This flat Reserve is dominated by wandoo woodland on pale sandy clays.
-A small pocket of salmon gum, wandoo and york gum occurs on more clayey soils in the southern corner.
-These two associations are delineated in Figure 14 and described below:
+A small pocket of salmon gum, wandoo and York gum occurs on more clayey soils in the southern corner.
+These two associations are delineated in Figure 14 and described as follows:

-1. Wandoo (Eucalyptus wandoo) WOODLAND, 12-16 m in height, over an understorey dominated by LOW GRASS.
+1. Wandoo (Eucalyptus wandoo) WOODLAND, 12-16 m, in height, over an understorey dominated by LOW GRASS.
 Occasional blackboys (Xanthorrhoea preissii) to 1-2 m occur.

-2. Salmon gum (E. salmonophloia), wandoo and york gum (E. loxophleba) WOODLAND/LOW WOODLAND A, 8-17 m in height, over DWARF SCRUB C OF Daviesia incrassata and Rhagodia crassifolia, over LOW GRASS.
+2. Salmon gum (E. salmonophloia), wandoo and York gum (E. loxophleba) WOODLAND/LOW WOODLAND A, 8-17 m in height, over DWARF SCRUB C of Daviesia incrassata and Rhagodia crassifolia, over LOW GRASS.
 Acacia erinacea forms a sparse prostrate ground cover.